Skip to content

 Context: Why this Reform?

-Since the 2015 reform of the Criminal Code (LO 1/2015), thefts and frauds below 400 euros were treated as misdemeanours punishable only with a fine.
+Since the 2015 reform of the Criminal Code (LO 1/2015), thefts and frauds not exceeding 400 euros were treated as misdemeanours punishable only with a fine.
 The practical consequence was that certain repeat offenders accumulated dozens of misdemeanour convictions without ever facing prison, generating a public-safety problem and a perception of impunity.

 LO 1/2026 does not reverse the 2015 philosophy (single low-value thefts are not criminalised), but introduces a mechanism of progressive aggravation for persistent recidivists.
 It also takes the opportunity to toughen the criminal response to specific phenomena: mobile-phone snatching, theft on agricultural holdings and electricity fraud linked to drug trafficking.

-1. Misdemeanour Theft and Recidivism (Arts.
-234 and 235)
+1. Misdemeanour Theft and Recidivism (Art.
+234.2 CP)

 What changes with LO 1/2026:

-• Misdemeanour theft (<400€) remains a misdemeanour with a fine as a general rule.
+• Misdemeanour theft (value of 400€ or less) remains a misdemeanour with a fine as a general rule.

 • This is a new subsection in Article 234, which breaks the general misdemeanour rule for multi-recidivists.